Back to Meross Guides

 Update Router and Meross Firmware

 Check your router manufacturer's website for firmware updates.
 Outdated router firmware is a common cause of WiFi instability.
-Additionally, open the Meross app and check each device for firmware updates.
+Also, open the Meross app and check each device for firmware updates.
 Apply all available updates.
 Firmware updates often contain stability improvements for WiFi connectivity.

 5